Great Depression: United States

 By 1936, the main economic indicators had regained the levels of the late 1920s, except for unemployment, which remained high at 11%, although this was considerably lower than the 25% unemployment rate seen in 1933.
 In the spring of 1937, American industrial production exceeded that of 1929 and remained level until June 1937.
 In June 1937, the Roosevelt administration cut spending and increased taxation in an attempt to balance the federal budget.

 The American economy then took a sharp downturn, lasting for 13 months through most of 1938.
-Industrial production fell almost 30 per cent within a few months and production of durable goods fell even faster.
+Industrial production fell almost 30% within a few months and production of durable goods fell even faster.
 Unemployment jumped from 14.3% in 1937 to 19.0% in 1938, rising from 5 million to more than 12 million in early 1938.
 Manufacturing output fell by 37% from the 1937 peak and was back to 1934 levels.

 Producers reduced their expenditures on durable goods, and inventories declined, but personal income was only 15% lower than it had been at the peak in 1937.
 As unemployment rose, consumers' expenditures declined, leading to further cutbacks in production.
 By May 1938 retail sales began to increase, employment improved, and industrial production turned up after June 1938.
 After the recovery from the Recession of 1937–38, conservatives were able to form a bipartisan conservative coalition to stop further expansion of the New Deal and, when unemployment dropped to 2% in the early 1940s, they abolished WPA, CCC and the PWA relief programs.
 Social Security remained in place.

 Between 1933 and 1939, federal expenditure tripled, and Roosevelt's critics charged that he was turning America into a socialist state.
 The Great Depression was a main factor in the implementation of social democracy and planned economies in European countries after World War II (see Marshall Plan).
 Keynesianism generally remained the most influential economic school in the United States and in parts of Europe until the periods between the 1970s and the 1980s, when Milton Friedman and other neoliberal economists formulated and propagated the newly created theories of neoliberalism and incorporated them into the Chicago School of Economics as an alternative approach to the study of economics.
 Neoliberalism went on to challenge the dominance of the Keynesian school of Economics in the mainstream academia and policy-making in the United States, having reached its peak in popularity in the election of the presidency of Ronald Reagan in the United States, and Margaret Thatcher in the United Kingdom.